RemoteRF

 Use Complex Signals

-Pluto expects all baseband signals to be complex and will actually malfunction if this is not the case.
+The Pluto SDR expects all baseband signals to be complex and may actually malfunction if this is not the case.
 As such, you will run into problems if you try to transmit and receive one-dimensional signals, like BPSK signals, M-PAM signals, or even real-valued sinusoids.
-Thus, I would advise you to at the very least transmit either QPSK signals or complex sinusoids.
+Thus, it is advised to transmit either QPSK signals or complex sinusoids, at the very least.

 Scaling Your Transmit Signal